 Ms Hoskin’s career began in a large IT company before leaving to run an e-learning and change management business for 15 years while raising her family.
-In the ten years before coming to the Education Council, Ms Hoskin held senior roles within the education sector: leading policy conversations and large implementation teams with a focus to lift student achievement as Associate Deputy Secretary Student Achievement at the Ministry of Education and leading the teacher payroll recovery project as Associate Deputy Secretary Novopay.
+In the ten years before coming to the Teaching Council, Ms Hoskin held senior roles within the education sector: leading policy conversations and large implementation teams with a focus to lift student achievement as Associate Deputy Secretary Student Achievement at the Ministry of Education and leading the teacher payroll recovery project as Associate Deputy Secretary Novopay.
 Ms Hoskin combines her strategic thinking ability with her passion for bringing solutions that deliver.

 Ms Hoskin has a Diploma in Te Reo Māori, a Masters in Public Sector Management, and a Postgraduate Diploma in Management & Leadership from Oxford University.